-Our next Capstone event will be held in February 2014, and registration is open now!
+Our next Capstone event will be held February 21, 2015, and registration is still open!

-We are excited to inform you that we have opened registration for the FEMMES 2014 Capstone event!
-We are conducting registration using an online form this year, and the forms in Spanish and English are available at the links below.
-The full registration packet is due by February 10, 2014.
-The event will be held this year on Saturday, February 22nd from 8:45 am-4:15 pm on Duke University’s West Campus.
+We are conducting registration using an online form this year, and the forms in Spanish and English are available at the links below. .
+The event will be held this year on Saturday, February 21 from 8:45 am-4:15 pm on Duke University’s West Campus.
 This event is for 4th-6th grade Durham girls.

 The capstone event of FEMMES is a free one-day outreach program introducing young women from Durham (4th through 6th grade) to math, science and engineering.
 This will be the sixth year of the program; last year was extremely successful, with over 270 students in attendance.
 We have been working to improve the program and enlarge it so that more girls can attend.

 The goal of FEMMES (Females Excelling More in Math, Engineering and Science) is to give girls hands-on experience in fields where women are often greatly under-represented.
 By using female volunteers and faculty members, we hope to demonstrate that women can and do excel in these fields.
 Each faculty volunteer directs a hands-on activity that shows something interesting and fun about their area of expertise (for a list of this year’s faculty volunteers and their activities, please visit the “Faculty” link).
 Student volunteers lead groups to the activities and act as mentors for the day to our program’s participants.